ocurrent/obuilder/README.md

 - All `(network ...)` fields are ignored, as Docker does not allow per-step control of networking.

+## Licensing

+OBuilder is licensed under the Apache License, Version 2.0.
+See [LICENSE][] for the full license text.

 [Dockerfile]: https://docs.docker.com/engine/reference/builder/
 [OCluster]: https://github.com/ocurrent/ocluster
+[LICENSE]: ./LICENSE